dfujim/bfit/README.md

 # bfit
 Beta-NMR GUI for reading, drawing, fitting data.

-## Dependencies and Compiling

-1. bdata: can be installed with `pip install bdata`
-2. Compile the cython integrator in `bfit/fitting/`.
-One can also use this to build their own fitting modules.
-This is done with  `python3 setup_integrator.py build_ext --inplace` from within the fitting directory.

 ## Run Instructions

 Call `python3 -m bfit` from the containing directory (the one above bfit/).